Last updated on March 16, 2026

 Seat of the Synod

-Prior to my ventures into the world of Urza, Lord High Artificer, I was deep in the trenches of Azami, Lady of Scrolls wizard tribal.
-It’s honestly a blue player’s dream: plenty of counterspells, lots of card draw per turn cycle… As the pace setter, everybody immediately looks to you for permission whenever trying to cast something big!
+Prior to my ventures into the world of Urza, Lord High Artificer, I was deep in the trenches of Azami, Lady of Scrolls wizards.
+It’s honestly a blue player’s dream: plenty of counterspells, lots of card draw per turn cycle… As the pace-setter, everybody immediately looks to you for permission whenever trying to cast something big!

 It has essentially the same win condition as Urza, too.
 Generate infinite mana and untaps using Isochron Scepter to draw your deck and play Thassa's Oracle.
 You’ve also got Mind Over Matter for some sweet combo action.

 All in all, it’s fringe cEDH.
 It’s not too powerful, especially compared to some of the newer stuff, but it’s in an interesting middle ground where you can still take games off of high-power cEDH pods while joining up high-power casual games.
-If you need a single deck to fill those needs, check this one out.
+Call it Bracket 4 teetering on the edge of Bracket 5.

 Commander (1)